 We handle the international Powers of Attorney process in a professional manner to provide our clients with the smoothest process possible, as follows:

 – We consult with the client to understand the specific needs and advise on Power of Attorney powers and content;

-- We draft the Power of Attorney as per Client's specific needs;
+– We receive the draft Power of Attorney from the Client or draft it based on Client’s specific needs;

 – We advise and assist the Client to validate the Power of Attorney for use in Italy.
 Each country has different requirements to formalize an international Power of Attorney.
 This means that the process varies from client to client not only in accordance with their needs, but also depending on their location at the time of the formalization.
 Based on client’s location, the legal team defines the appropriate procedure to follow and establishes the easiest means for the client to carry out the formalization;

-- We advise our client with step-be-step instructions to carry out the formalization procedure in the easiest and quickest way possible;
+– We advise our Client with step-be-step information to carry out the formalization procedure in the easiest and quickest way possible;

-- We send the PoA to the client via email.
-Typically, the Power of Attorney is signed in front of a local notary public where our client is located and then returned to our offices via postal service;
+– We send the PoA to the Client via email.
+Typically the Power of Attorney is signed in front of a local notary public where our client is located and then returned to our offices via postal service or courier;

 – We carry out the necessary steps to make the international Power of Attorney valid in Italy.